 Open by audition to brass, percussion, and wind instrumentalists as well as qualified students involved in sound reinforcement and vocals.
 May be repeated each semester for up to eight hours of credit.
-(178, spring only)
+(177, fall only; 178, spring only)

-Wind Ensemble (0-1).
+180-181 Wind Ensemble (1-1).
 Open by audition to wind and percussion players.

 Instrumentalists will focus primarily on repertoire for Concert Band.
 May be repeated each spring semester for credit.
-(Spring only)
+(180, fall only; 181, spring only)

-190-191 Chamber Music (1-1).
+- 190-191 Chamber Music (1-1).
 Open by audition to instrumentalists, pianists and vocalists.
 May be repeated each semester for up to eight hours of credit.
-(190, fall only; 191, spring only)

-192-193 Percussion Ensemble (1-1).
+(190, fall only; 191, spring only) - 192-193 Percussion Ensemble (1-1).